 D2 Widget

-A Python widget that eliminates the friction of creating diagrams in notebooks by integrating the D2 declarative language directly into Jupyter and Marimo.
-It restores the interactive workflow by providing live, text-based diagramming with inline previews, removing the need for external tools and context switching.
+A Python widget that embeds the D2 diagram language directly into Jupyter and Marimo.
+It provides live, text-based diagramming with inline previews, so diagrams stay close to the surrounding analysis.

 The workflow for creating diagrams in computational notebooks is often a broken experience.
 It forces a context switch to external tools, reducing a dynamic process of thought and exploration into a static one of importing and managing images.
 This interruption breaks the very interactive loop that makes notebooks a powerful environment for analysis and documentation.

-This widget was created to solve that problem by bringing the diagramming process back into the notebook.
-It integrates the declarative diagram language D2 directly into environments like Jupyter and Marimo , allowing you to write text-based diagrams and see live, interactive previews inline.
-The goal is to treat diagrams as code—versionable, reproducible, and seamlessly integrated with the surrounding analysis.
+This widget brings the diagramming process back into the notebook.
+It integrates the declarative diagram language D2 directly into environments like Jupyter and Marimo , so you can write text-based diagrams and see live previews inline.
+The goal is to treat diagrams as code: versionable, reproducible, and integrated with the surrounding analysis.

 Stack